mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 NOTE - THIS IS HARD TO WRITE UNTIL THE DESIGN CHAPTER HAS BEEN COMPLETED - RETURN TO THIS LATER.

 Based on Specific Interventions/ Design Choices and responses (if not previous activity)

+### Tools
 - Responses to choice of tools & Communities Choice of Coding Tools / Environment / Communities
   - Why not Scratch?
 Less of a community?
 So how to replace this?
 What of time considerations?

+- Physical Elements as Tools
+  - end boxes used as motivator / engagement
-  -
+  - extract from interview?

+### Creating Community Activity

 - Game Playing and Playtesting
    - Game playing at start of program - no observations but sets context
    - Play testing - and challenge - a culture of "hardness", curiosity about number of levels, as a vehicle for peer support,

-- Physical Elements as Tools
-  - end boxes used as motivator / engagement?

 - Drama Process
  - differencing attitudes to games and technology
  - a reflective process to avoid distracting from activity & to share goals and process publically

+### Bridging Norms and Values

 - Drawing on Funds of Game cultures
    - player and maker types